vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0004/README.md

 On March 4, 2025 Broadcom released a critical VMware Security Advisory (VMSA), VMSA-2025-0004, addressing security vulnerabilities found and resolved in VMware ESX regarding a mechanism where threat actors could access the hypervisor through a running virtual machine.

-The updated advisory references patches applicable to all supported versions of VMware ESX.
+The advisory references patches applicable to all supported versions of VMware ESX.
 All customers should apply these updates.

 The VMSA will always be the source of truth for what products & versions are affected and proper patches to keep your organization secure.
 This document is a corollary to the advisory and includes self-service information to help you and your organization decide how to respond.